Smart Support··17 min read

 Make the Switch with BrandedMark

-BrandedMark's experience designer makes the transition from paper to digital seamless, letting teams build no-code interactive product experiences without engineering resources.
-With a single QR code scan, your customers get instant access to searchable, multimedia documentation tailored to their exact product variant — no app downloads, no friction.
-Every scan is an opportunity to educate, support, and build a lasting relationship.
+BrandedMark's experience designer makes the transition from paper to digital seamless, letting teams build no-code interactive product experiences without requiring engineering resources or long implementation cycles.
+With a single QR code scan, your customers get instant access to searchable, multimedia documentation tailored to their exact product variant — no app downloads, no friction, no URL to remember.
+Every scan becomes an opportunity to educate, support, and build a lasting relationship that extends well beyond the initial purchase.

 Start your free trial with BrandedMark and see how connected packaging turns static manuals into dynamic, always-improving customer experiences.